 3 green onions (top only), chopped

 6 small red skin potatoes well-scrubbed, cut in half

 1/2 teaspoon pepper

-Bring a two quarts of water or stock to a boil and add celery, onion, peppercorns, bay leaf and lemon juice.
-Top with a bamboo or stainless-steel steamer.
-Make sure you have a top that fits the bamboo or stainless-steel steamer tightly.
+Bring a six-quart pot of water to a boil and add celery, onion, peppercorn, bay leaf and lemon juice top with a bamboo or stainless steel steamer.
+Make sure you have a top that fits the bamboo or stainless steel steamer.

 Wash the fish and remove the gills.
-Season the fish cavity with salt and pepper then add chives and parsley.
-Using a sharp knife, make four slits on each side of the fish, insert the garlic and ginger.
-Place the red snapper in a steamer top with mushrooms and green onions and a little lemon juice.
-Add potatoes and steam for approximately 18-20 minutes (depending on thickness of fish or until it flakes).
+Season the fish cavity with salt and pepper, then add chive and parsley.
+Using a sharp knife make four slits on each side of the fish; insert the garlic and ginger.
+Wrap fish in romaine.
+Place the red snapper in a steamer top with mushroom and green onions and a little lemon juice; add potatoes and steam for approximately 16-18 minutes (depending on thickness of fish or until it flakes).

 Place cooked fish on plate.
 Top with mushrooms and green onions.
-Drizzle with olive oil and fresh lemon juice.
-Serve with salsa verde and steamed potatoes.
+Drizzle olive oil and fresh lemon juice.
+Serve with steamed potatoes.